TinyCircuits/TinyCircuits-TinyHTML-Library/README.md

         - _sizeW [float: width of the empty space]
         - _sizeH [float: height of the empty space]

+* ```int AddImage(char* _src, int _imageScale, bool _srcType)```
+    - Adds an image from a URL or base64 encoded src (latter case uses more memory)
+    - Parameters:
+        - _src [string: source of the image, URL or encoded base64 image string]
+        - _imageScale [float: the width of the image in percentage of page width to fill, height scales automatically]
+        - _srcType [bool: pass 'true' if image from URL or pass 'false' if src is base64 encoded string]

+* ```int AddCustom(char* _CSSContent, char* _HTMLContent, char* _JSContent)```
+    - Provides ability to add custom CSS, HTML, and JavaScript to page.
+If adding custom JavaScript to send data to Arduino, need to add an identifier/commandType and catch it inside TinyHTML.cpp HandleClient() after sending the data with a commandQueue.push() in JS (see pre-built elements like TinyHTMLButton.cpp SendButtonJSToClient())
+    - Parameters:
+        - _CSSContent [string: custom CSS styling that gets added to page and is able to be used in custom HTML]
+        - _HTMLContent [string: custom HTML that gets added to page and can be interacted with through custom JavaScript and styled with custom CSS]
+        - _JSContent [string: custom JavaScript that gets added to the page and can interact with custom HTML]

 * ```int AddValueDisplay(float _defaultValue, char* _font, char* _fontColor)```
     - Adds number element that displays a value sent from the Arduino (server)
     - Parameters: